csLiKevin/ThaiNYC/README.md

 - `cuisine` - Indicates the type of food the restaurant serve.

 ### Inspection
+- `restaurant` - The restaurant this inspection belongs to.
-- `type` - The type of inspection that was performed.
+- `check_type` - The type of inspection that was performed.
 - `grade` - The letter rating the Department of Health assigned during the inspection.
+- `grade_date` - The date the grade was assigned.
 - `score` - A number representing how many health violations a restaurant has.
 - `date` - The date the inspection was conducted.
 - `violation_code` - Code representing the violation type.